 - 1. Eliminate Criteria "L" regarding transitional buffer compliance and consolidate with Criteria "A" relating to adequacy of the site. - 2.
 Eliminate Criteria "G" regarding adverse impacts on adjacent properties and consolidate with Criteria "B" relating to compatibility with adjacent and surrounding properties. - 3.
-Eliminate Criteria "D" regarding adequacy of the public street on which the use is proposed and consolidate with Criteria "C" relating to adequacy of public services and facilities. - 4.
 Eliminate Criteria "E" regarding regarding whether existing land uses along access routes to the site will be adversely affected by volume of traffic of proposed use.
-This issue should be sufficiently addressed by Criteria "B" which deals with compatibility of use with adjacent and surrounding properties. - 5.
-Eliminate Criteria "I" regarding whether proposed use will create adverse impacts upon adjoining land uses by reason of manner of operation and consolidate with Criteria H which relates to adverse impacts by hours of operation. - 6.
+This issue should be sufficiently addressed by Criteria "B" which deals with compatibility of use with adjacent and surrounding properties. - 4.
+Eliminate Criteria "I" regarding whether proposed use will create adverse impacts upon adjoining land uses by reason of manner of operation and consolidate with Criteria H which relates to adverse impacts by hours of operation. - 5.
 Eliminate Criteria "R" regarding creating a negative shadow impact on adjoining lots with Criteria "O" which relates to appropriateness of size, scale, and massing of proposed buildings with the size, scale, and massing of adjoining buildings.

 It is important to ensure that any public review process is fair, efficient, and somewhat predictable for all involved.
 As stated earlier, on its face, nineteen criteria are beyond the norm for this type of application.
-However, each SLUP application requires thorough evaluation or consideration of all factors in play in addition to those not captured by the existing list; the complexity of which is proportional to the complexity of the proposal.
-The large number of criteria can be cumbersome to review if there are a large number of items for consideration on the agenda.
-Additionally, consolidation of some criteria may produce more targeted responses, which should aid the evaluation process.
+However, each SLUP application requires thorough evaluation or consideration of applicable factors in play in addition to those not captured by the existing list; the complexity of which is proportional to the complexity of the proposal.
+While these criteria address a vast array of worthy considerations, nineteen elements can be cumbersome to review with relatively simple applications (e.g., alcohol outlets, personal care homes, etc.) and laborious with more complex requests.
+Consolidation of some criteria may produce more targeted responses, which should aid the evaluation process.

 In conclusion, the proposal does not change the SLUP process.
 It does not alter opportunities for public participation, nor does it limit the range of topics that are open to consideration during the public participation process.
 Moreover, the text amendment does not change the purpose of SLUPs as a zoning tool.
 This text amendment does seek to reduce the number of criteria, reduce duplication, and improve administrative efficiency.
-To ensure that this proposal has adequate consideration, Staff would respectively request consideration by the Planning, Economic Development, and Community Services (PECS) Committee and a full-cycle deferral.
+This is not designed to make comprehensive modifications to SLUPs, as that degree of consideration is beyond the scope of this proposal and better reserved for a major rewrite of the Zoning Ordinance following the adoption of the next Comprehensive Plan.
+With the changes recommended by the community, Planning Commission, Legal staff, and the Board of Commissioners, Staff recommends approval of the text amendment.